jcloudpub/speedy/README.md

 It is a highly optimized storage engine for performance and space efficiency.It appends single small image file into large files and maintain file index in memory keeping the IO overhead to a minimum.
 Normally, a chunkserver group is consist of 3 chunkservers, imageserver writes data to a chunkserver group suceess means storing data to each chunkserver of the group success.

 * metaserver
-It is an another distributed key-value storage used by [jcloud.com](http://jcloud.com), since It's not open-source yet, you can use mysql instead which store the image layer metadata informations.
+It is an another distributed key-value storage, since It's not open-source yet, you can use mysql instead which store the image layer metadata informations.

 How To Install
 =============